 Here in Superdraft, we remove the weight of looking for a designer from your shoulders.
 When you engage us, we will introduce you to a high-caliber designer who's an expert on building homes similar to yours.

 Once you're paired with a designer, you can work with them immediately.
 You can start designing and rebuilding your dream home, and you can monitor the progress of your project using our online project management tracker.

 Provide a design brief

 It is crucial for your designer to understand your goals and vision for the project.
 You can relay all the pieces of information to him/her through a well-written, detailed design brief.
 Check out this guide we previously published.
 You can also try writing one based on these guide questions.

 The point of writing a design brief is to find out what you ‘need' in your home, so you can avoid prioritising the ‘want'.

-It also helps the architect design a home that’s truly unique and tailored to your needs.
+It also helps the designer create a home that's truly unique and tailored to your needs.
 In the end, you will appreciate the design because it was made for you.

 Check the existing structure before demolition

 Hold the demolition for a minute because the current structure might tell you something interesting about the site, particularly about soil condition.

 If the soil underneath the structure is not stable, the foundation of the new house might crack or sink.
 Worse, the new home might fall.